 Organizations summarize their goals and objectives in mission and vision statements.
 Both of these serve different purposes for a company but are often confused with each other.
-While a mission statement describes what a company wants now, a vision statement describes what a company wants to be in the future.
+While a mission statement describes what a company wants to do now, a vision statement outlines what a company wants to be in the future.